thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 `blinded_elements`, and computes a blinded response as follows:

 ~~~
-server_context = SetupVOPRFServer("ristretto255-SHA512", skI, pkI)
+server_context = SetupVOPRFServer(ciphersuiteID, skI, pkI)
 evaluated_elements, proof = server_context.BlindEvaluateBatch(skI, blinded_elements)
 ~~~

+`ciphersuiteID` is the ciphersuite identifier from {{OPRF}} corresponding to the ciphersuite being used for this token version.
 SetupVOPRFServer is defined in {{OPRF, Section 3.2}}.
 The issuer uses a list of blinded elements to compute in the proof generation step.
 The `BlindEvaluateBatch` function is a batch-oriented version of the `BlindEvaluate` function described in {{OPRF, Section 3.3.2}}.
 The description of